vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity-dex.md

 these services through an Identity Provider using OIDC or SAML.

-Authentication and Authorization is a common topic on how you can provide Kubernetes cluster access and the resources to the intended user; eg:
+Authentication and Authorization is a common topic on how you can provide Kubernetes cluster access and the resources to the intended user; e.g.:
 Developers, Kubernetes Admin, Backup Admin, etc. Rather than create and manage a new user repository, you can leverage Dex and Gangway to enable kubernetes cluster authentication using an existing Identity Provider.